aodhanlutetiae/dj_prod/index.md

 Getting stories from data: digging to publication

-This module requires some ease with Excel, numbers, statistics, charts (via ?) and data sources.
+This module assumes some familiarity with spreadsheets, numbers, charts and data sources.

 ## Learning (4h)